Otto-G/education-python/PythonForEverybody/README.md

 first line down, but function definitions will cause the lines inside of them to be skipped.
-This is important to know for being able to read the code as well as structuring it since reading strictly from the top down might not make sense if the funciton definitions aren't all lined up in how they are executed in the actual program.
+This is important to know for being able to read the code as well as structuring it since reading strictly from the top down might not make sense if the function definitions aren't all lined up in how they are executed in the actual program.

 ### Parameters and arguments